|

 I didn't have the energy to cook, and general errands she did for us during this time!!
 Not to mention all the veggies orders

+she & Michael took from work and delivered for us.
 Anyone who came out and saw the gardens in full production, hopefully will understand how much time and energy this

 all took.
 I may need a whole winter hibernation to regenerate for next year!
 During that down time I am trying